History of Arbor Day

 Arbor Day in Wyoming

 In 1888, before Wyoming was even a state, the territorial legislature passed the Arbor Day Law and on April 27 Arbor Day was celebrated in Cheyenne and across the territory.
-Nowadays, Wyoming State Arbor Day is celebrated on the last Monday in April, click here to view the 2013 ceremony.
+Nowadays, Wyoming State Arbor Day is celebrated on the last Monday in April.
 However, cities and towns across the state choose their own dates to celebrate locally.
 Many communities choose to plant trees while others provide free trees to residents and still others plan educational events to promote the benefits of trees.
 However your community celebrates Arbor Day, get involved and become a tree advocate!

 Arbor Day Poster Contest

-In conjunction with Arbor Day, Wyoming Project Learning Tree and Wyoming State Forestry Division sponsor a competitive poster contest each year for 4th. and 5th. graders.
+In conjunction with Arbor Day, Wyoming Project Learning Tree and Wyoming State Forestry Division sponsor a competitive poster contest each year for 4th and 5th grade students.
 The state winner is invited to Cheyenne for the State Arbor Day celebration where they receive several awards including a plaque and framed copy of their poster.
 Each year there is a poster theme and associated curriculum available to teachers for download.
 To learn more about the poster contest and download this year's curriculum, go to Wyoming Project Learning Tree's website here.